Birmingham Workplace Injury Attorneys

 Dedicated Attorneys Ready to Fight for You

-As per the Bureau of Labor Statistics, Alabama’s private industry employers reported 32,900 nonfatal workplace injuries and illnesses in 2017.
+According to the Bureau of Labor Statistics, Alabama’s private industry employers reported 32,900 nonfatal workplace injuries and illnesses in 2017.
 This was an incidence rate of 2.5 cases per every 100 full-time workers.

 While the state of Alabama has been noted as being among 15 states with incident rates significantly lower than the national average, workplace injuries still do happen.
 A catastrophic workplace accident can leave you with severe injuries, out of work, and even permanently disabled.
 While you may hope that workers’ compensation will help to ease any financial issues you may face, the unfortunate reality is that it is usually not enough – especially when dealing with life-changing injuries.

 When a workplace accident has left you with devastating injuries, piles of bills, and unable to work, know that there is a team of Alabama workplace injury attorneys who are ready to defend your rights against negligent employers and bad faith insurance companies.
 With decades of experience and millions of dollars secured for our clients, trust in our ability to succeed for you.

 Contact Farris, Riley & Pitt, LLP today at (205) 324-1212 to start on the path to recovery.
 We don’t get paid unless you win.

 Types of Workplace Accidents Farris, Riley & Pitt, LLP Can Help You With

 According to the National Safety Council, every 7 seconds, a worker is injured on the job.
 Tragically, the vast majority of these accidents are preventable.

 In the state of Alabama, two sectors of industry accounted for 54 percent of all occupational injuries and illnesses in 2017: trade, transportation, and utilities; and manufacturing.
 Employers and employees working in these sectors should be extremely cautious, especially when dealing with hazardous materials or dangerous equipment.